diwu/BeijingAirWatch/README.md

 5. Let Xcode help you if there's any code signing error.
 6. When you see logs appearing in the Xcode console, the installation is done.
 Hit the stop button.

-#How to Setup the Complication
+#How to Set-up the Complication
 1. Go to your watch.
 Force touch to customize.
 Find the complication named **PM2.5**.
 2. If the reading is not ready yet, you will see *Press to Refresh*.
 3. Press the complication to see the watch app.